jamesmadelin/Hardware/Cryptosteel.md

 If you would like to make your Cryptosteel tamper evident we suggest using a cable tie in conjunction with a padlock and to paint the cable tie with a glitter nail polish and to then take a high resolution photo you are able to use for visual comparison.

-If you are unable to bury your Cryptosteel you are able to hide it inside a wall, under a floor.
+If you are unable to bury your Cryptosteel, then if possible hide it inside a wall or under a floor.

 https://cryptosteel.com